virtapi/installimage/styleguide-bash.md

 echo "" } > "$CONFIGFILE" 2>> "$DEBUGFILE"
 ```

-besides the formatting, this also redirects STDERR to `$DEBUGFILE`, this is useless because the brackets only encapsulate echos, you only need the redirect if you do something else that could actually fail.
+Besides the formatting, this also redirects STDERR to `$DEBUGFILE`, this is useless because the brackets only encapsulate echos, you only need the redirect if you do something else that could actually fail.

 This good example is:
 ```bash